Vaikava Rapa Nui

 Increasingly, commercial fishing fleets are pushing into every nook of the world’s oceans.
 Left unchecked, this activity could quickly—and irreversibly—damage Easter Island’s special marine environment.

-To guard against such an occurrence, the Rapa Nui community is striving to create a large marine protected area (MPA) around the island that would be off-limits to industrial commercial fishing and other extractive activities.
-The Pew Bertarelli Ocean Legacy Project is working closely with the islanders on this effort, which would establish the Rapa Nui people as global leaders in ocean conservation and in preservation of an indigenous culture strongly tied to the ocean.
+To guard against such an occurrence, the Rapa Nui community worked to create a large MPA around the island that will be off-limits to industrial commercial fishing and other extractive activities, while traditional Rapa Nui fishing practices will be protected.
+The Pew Bertarelli Ocean Legacy Project collaborated with the islanders on this effort, which establishes the Rapa Nui people as global leaders in ocean conservation and in preservation of an indigenous culture strongly tied to the ocean.

 Seafaring history links the Rapa Nui people to the sea

 Ancient Polynesians sailed the Pacific for thousands of years, using the stars and currents as their guides.
-Those seafaring skills and deep connection to the ocean in part shaped the modern-day Rapa Nui.
-Protecting Easter Island’s waters would allow the locals to sustain and strengthen their ties to their natural environment and to their ancestors.
+Those seafaring skills and deep connection to the ocean helped to shape the modern-day Rapa Nui.
+Protecting Easter Island’s waters allows the locals to sustain and strengthen their ties to their natural environment and to their ancestors.